-She has been teaching English and Dance at LAU since 1991.
+Dr. Nadra Assaf has been teaching English and Dance at LAU since 1991.
+She is currently the Associate Chair of the departments of Humanities and Communication Arts in Byblos.

 Her recent theater/dance productions include: Space-Time-Shape (2012), I Matter: An Audience Interactive Performance (2010), The Faces of EVE (2008-2009), and Majnoun Leila (2007), Life Goes On (2003) and The Quest (2004), Adaptation: Alice Revisits Wonderland (2005)